Locally Stable Marriage with Strict Preferences: Memory

 \begin{satz} For every bipartite network game with random memory, random dynamics converge to a locally stable matching with probability 1. \end{satz}

-\begin{proof} Our proof combines an idea used in~\cite{Hoefer11} with a convergence result in~\cite{Ackermann11}.
-We consider an infinite sequence of random local improvement steps and divide it into phases.
+\begin{proof} Our proof combines an idea used in~\cite{Hoefer13} with a convergence result in~\cite{RothVV90}.
+We consider a sequence of random local improvement steps and divide it into phases.
 Whenever a new edge is created for the first time, a new phase starts.
-Hence, phase $t$ contains the part of the sequence, where exactly $t$ edges have been created so far.
+Hence, phase $t$ contains the part of the sequence, where exactly $t$ edges have been created for the first time.
 Within a phase we have a fixed number of matching edges available (from the network or from memory).
 Consider phase $t^*$ where $t^*$ is the maximal phase of the sequence. $t^*$ exists, as $t$ is monotonically increasing and limited by $|E|$.
 We know that every phase $t < t^*$ ends after a finite number of steps.
-Hence we only have to show, that phase $t^*$ is finite in expectation as well.
-The proof of Theorem 4 in~\cite{Ackermann11} demonstrates how to construct a sequence of blocking pair resolutions to form a stable matching in the full information case when all possible matching edges are known.
-In phase $t^*$ we have $t^*$ edges that can be used for the matching and all of them can also be remembered.
-Thus, with strictly positive probability there is an initial state such that the random memory remembers the blocking pairs from the sequence in the correct order and the random dynamics implement the blocking pair resolutions in the correct way.
-Thus, phase $t^*$ is expected to end after a finite number of steps.
+Hence we only have to show that phase $t^*$ is finite in expectation.
+Roth and Vande Vate~\cite{RothVV90} demonstrate how to construct a sequence of blocking pair resolutions to form a stable matching with full information when all possible matching edges are accessible.
+In phase $t^*$, we have $t^*$ edges that can be used for the matching, and all of them can also be remembered.
+Thus, with non-zero probability there is an initial state such that the random memory remembers the local blocking pairs from the sequence in the correct order and the random dynamics implement the local blocking pair resolutions in the correct way.
+Thus, phase $t^*$ is ends after a finite number of steps in expectation.
 This proves the theorem. \end{proof}

-\section{Centralized Problems}
+\section{Centralized problems}

-\subsection{Maximum Locally Stable Matching}
+\subsection{Maximum locally stable matching}